The Ultimate Guide to: The Quilter Nations Series

 In a tense 2000 test against the Wallabies at Allianz Stadium (formerly Twickenham), Jonny Wilkinson showcased his clutch kicking ability with a last-minute drop goal, sealing a dramatic 22-19 victory over Australia.

-Teams To Watch at the Autumn Nations Series
+Teams To Watch at the Quilter Nations Series

 England